Winnipeg Blue Bombers beat B.C. Lions to secure Grey Cup berth - Sports

 Hallett’s touchdown after blocking punter Stefan Flintoft at 5:21 of the second quarter boosted Winnipeg’s lead to 15-3.

-Bombers linebacker Kyrie Wilson then intercepted Adams, with the turnover leading to Castillo’s 29-yarder at 9:36.
+Bombers linebacker Kyrie Wilson intercepted Adams, with the turnover leading to Castillo’s 29-yarder at 9:36 of the second.

 Adams threw up a Hail Mary with one second left in the half.
 McInnis came down with the ball in a crowded end zone as time expired for a 45-yard TD reception.
 A Whyte convert squeezed the score 18-10.

-Castillo’s 34-yard attempt hit an upright seven minutes into the third quarter, but Whyte was good on his 43-yarder three minutes later.
+Castillo’s 34-yard attempt hit an upright in the third quarter and the Lions responded with Whyte’s 43-yarder.

-Winnipeg cornerback Demerio Houston picked up his eighth interception of the season 1:16 into the fourth.
-The turnover was used for Castillo’s 11-yarder after the Bombers were stopped twice at B.C.’s three-yard line.
+Winnipeg cornerback Demerio Houston picked up his eighth interception of the season 1:16 into the fourth, leading to Castillo’s 11-yarder.

 HOME-FIELD ADVANTAGE: Home teams have now won eight of the last nine West finals and are 15-6 since 2002.